-Now that all the fine print has finally been released, it is clear that the staff agreements which management and the unions are trying to ram through at Macquarie University provide no protection from rampant casualisation and exploitation of fixed-term contracts, excessive workloads and significant job losses.
+Now that all the fine print has finally been released, it is clear that the agreements, which the management and the unions are trying to ram through, provide absolutely no protections from rampant casualisation and exploitation of fixed-term contracts, excessive workloads and significant job losses.

-Furthermore, the proposed pay "increases" would do nothing to help workers facing rapidly increasing costs for housing, power and food.
-The rises average out at about 3.25 percent a year, from the end of 2021 until June 2026.
+Furthermore, the proposed pay "increases" would do nothing to help workers manage rapidly increasing costs for housing, power and food.
+The rises average out at about 3.25 percent a year from the end of 2021 until June 2026.
 Inflation has been running at above 8 percent and is still above 6 percent, so these are more real pay cuts.